-He has played a senior role in the design management and conduct of several major trials including ASCOT and ADVANCE; other research activities include the optimal investigation and management of essential hypertension and dyslipidaemia; the association between birth weight and hypertension; the cardiovascular effects of exogenous oestrogen and progesterone; the prevention of type 2 diabetes; and ethnic differences in cardiovascular disease.
+He has played a senior management role in several international trials including the ASCOT, ADVANCE, EXSCEL, DEVOTE, LEADER and CREOLE trials; other research activities include the optimal investigation and management of essential hypertension and dyslipidaemia; the association between birth weight and various cardiovascular risk factors; the cardiovascular effects of exogenous oestrogen and progesterone; the prevention and aetiology of type 2 diabetes and abdominal aortic aneurism; and ethnic differences in cardiovascular disease.
 He is the Chief Investigator of the May Measurement Month, an annual global blood pressure screening campaign initiated by the International Society of Hypertension.